 The most notable sign seen with HGE is a very sudden onset of bloody diarrhea in a previously healthy dog.
-Vomiting, not eating (anorexia), and listlessness are also seen.
-Dehydration is not usually clinically seen on initial presentation, but shock can develop quickly without treatment.
+It is often a bright red and many people compare it to raspberry jam.
+You may also notice a foul odor that is anything but normal.

 - Warfarin (rat poison) toxicity

-- Thromobocytopenia (low platelets)
+- Thrombocytopenia (low platelets)

 If your dog is diagnosed with HGE, it is likely that hospitalization for several days will be necessary.

 That is because aggressive supportive care is required during treatment and it is not something that can be done at home.

 It's typical for dogs to receive no food or water by mouth for one to four days.
 Instead, they will receive intravenous (IV) fluid therapy with potassium added to the fluids.
 Antibiotics are also recommended, delivered either through IV or subcutaneous injection.